-You are automatically a member of your group's Parent Committee.
-You are invited to attend the regularly scheduled Parent Committee Meeting.
+You are automatically a member of your center's Parent Committee.
+You are invited to attend regularly scheduled Parent Committee Meetings.
 Parent Committee Meetings provide opportunities for parents to come together and plan activities for the school year.

-Teachers, Family Service Associates (FSA) and Parent Involvement staff work in collaboration to help guide your Parent Committee Meeting and together you will discuss and learn about topics that interest you and other parents.
+Your teachers and FSA help support your Parent Committee Meeting.
+Together you will look at topics that interest you and other parents.
 Staff can bring information and resources on topics that are most important to the parents in your Parent Committee.
+Please share your interest with the center staff.